ecg-icas/icas/src/source/ads.rst

  * - `cost`
    - Optional
-   - Cost of shipping.
+   - Cost of shipping in cents.
 Only valid when type is *SHIP*.
 Must be greater than or equal to 0.

  * - `time`
    - Optional